Wootton Bridge: St. Edmund's Church

-The Sloop Inn (aka Tide Mill)
+The Sloop Inn (now Tide Mill)

 The Sloop Inn (now called Tide Mill) is another prominent building in Wootton, with its prime position next to Wootton Bridge.
 The pub is about 150 years old, and is currently managed by Mitchells & Butlers as part of its Crown Carveries pub chain.

 The Fernhill Ice House

 In an area of woodland adjacent to agricultural land and public footpaths just outside the village of Wooton, an ice house can be found in excellent condition, having been maintained by the council since the 1980s.
 This structure is one of a few remnants of a grand estate called Fernhill, which was destroyed by fire in 1938.

 Transport

 Southern Vectis bus routes 4, 9 and 34 link Wootton with the towns of Newport, Ryde and East Cowes, including intermediate villages.

 Wootton Station

 Wootton Station is the western terminus of the Isle of Wight Steam Railway.
 The current station, opened in 1987, is in a different location from the original which was closed in 1953.
 However the authentic station signage from the original is in place in the newer station.